saharmor/dalle-playground/README.md

   <h2 align="center">Text-to-image Playground (fka DALL-E Playground)</h2>
 </p>

 A playground for text-to-image enthusiasts using [Stable Diffusion V2](https://stability.ai/blog/stable-diffusion-v2-release).

+*<h3>November 2022, major update</h3>*
-**Note**: The original version of this repository used [DALL-E Mini](https://github.com/borisdayma/dalle-mini).
+The original version of this repository used [DALL-E Mini](https://github.com/borisdayma/dalle-mini).
 With the recent release of Stable Diffusion (SD) V2 and the ease of implementation - this repository has moved to use SD over DALL-E Mini.

 <br>_Also see [Whisper Playground](https://github.com/saharmor/whisper-playground) - a playground for building real-time speech2text web apps using OpenAI's Whisper_